Due to COVID-19 there are caravan and camping restrictions in place, find out more

 - plan ahead – work out rest stops and overnight stops

-- take regular breaks – you should stop for at least 15 minutes every two hours
+- take regular breaks – you should stop for at least 15 minutes every 2 hours

 - share the driving if you can